 Tips for walking the Brooklyn Bridge:

-3. Watch for cyclists.
+- Watch for scooters.
 They might not be looking out for kids who dart out from the pedestrian lane.
 Be alert at all times.
 I don't recommend headphones.
 Thankfully the cyclists have moved to separate lane.

 Cookbook for Moms Who Ski and Ride